emacsgifs/emacsgifs.github.io/_posts/2016-10-02-html-entities-helper.md

 that is would depend on a lot of factors.)

 Anyway, I have my list, so paste it into Emacs and let's do a little tidying up.
-(I could've done most od this up front BTW.)
+(I could've done most of this during the scrap BTW.)

 After trimming off the enclosing quotes, I converted each line into a lisp string.
 From the top of the buffer: `C-M-%` regexp: `.*` with: `"\&"` (then `!` replace all)